szymonlipinski/datasciencecoursera/course3/final/README.md

 # The Files

-* `run_analysis.R` - file with code which downloads the zip file, unpacks it, makes the analysis, and creates the `tidyData.csv` file
+* `run_analysis.R` - file with code which downloads the zip file, unpacks it, makes the analysis, and creates the `tidyData.txt` file
 * `README.md` - this file
 * `dataFiles.zip` - file with source data files
 * 'UCI HAR Dataset' - directory with unpacked `dataFilez.zip`
-* `tidyData.csv` - a CSV file with the processed data
+* `tidyData.txt` - a CSV file with the processed data